dell/terraform-provider-powerscale/docs/data-sources/nfs_export.md

 page_title: "powerscale_nfs_export Data Source - terraform-provider-powerscale"
 subcategory: ""
 description: |-
-  Data source for reading NFS Exports in PowerScale array.
+  This datasource is used to query the existing NFS exports from PowerScale array.
+The information fetched from this datasource can be used for getting the details / for further processing in resource block.
 PowerScale provides an NFS server so you can share files on your cluster
 ---

 # powerscale_nfs_export (Data Source)

-Data source for reading NFS Exports in PowerScale array.
+This datasource is used to query the existing NFS exports from PowerScale array.
+The information fetched from this datasource can be used for getting the details / for further processing in resource block.
 PowerScale provides an NFS server so you can share files on your cluster

 ## Example Usage